-I'm Marcy Lautanen-Raleigh and the Backyard Patch is my own herb business started in 1995, where I specialize in fresh, amazing, organic blended herbs.
+I'm Marcy Lautanen-Raleigh growing herbs is a passion I've had for more than 20 years now.
+Backyard Patch Herbs is my own herb business started in 1995.
+I specialize in fresh, amazing, organic blended herbs.
 Those for cooking, tea and bath -- and they are all home-grown and hand-blended.
 In the last 20 years I have gained a knowledge of herbs and their flavors that I share here.

 April 30th (yesterday) was May Eve, when everyone should be on the lookout for Fairies.
 When I read that in my email, I was intrigued by the idea.I have toyed with the idea of a fairy garden on my patio for some time and with this push went hunting for Fairy Garden accessories.I found three great vendors on Etsy during my search that have perfect accessories for you to create a personalized Fairy Garden.

 The first person I found was Janit Calvo of Seattle, Washington.Using her website Two Green Thumbs.com, she helps people turn up their creativity and become expert miniature gardeners.
 Her Etsy store and website are filled with accessories and kits, including my favorite which is a kit for making a stone patio in miniature.As Janit says, “Miniature Gardening, it's where craft and garden meet.”

 Fairy Garden by Susie Morgan Wilburn

 Susie Morgan Wilburn was my next discovery.She is from Toms Brook, Virginia and her specialty is pottery.She makes great miniatures of tables, chairs and accessories.She named her shop, Laughing Orange Studio which comes from the Sherwin Williams paint color on her house.She has a blog and other information on her website: www.laughingorange.com.
 What caught my eye was a kit for making a fairy garden in a broken clay pot.So creative and fun.